 Use tape on the side seam, and don’t roll too tightly, or it will be too hard to get your spice container out.

 I folded the bottom into 3 parts, and it created a rather good base to aid in standing upright.

 Instead of using flour and water to make a glue, I used masking tape which will degrade.

-Note: use more tape than I did in this image below and be sure to press it together firmly.
+Note: use more tape than I did in this image above and be sure to press it together firmly.
 Then tape the side seam.